 Like the Code of Ethics, the Supplier's Code of Ethics is available on the corporate website of the Company.
 In November 2018, the CEO issued a release informing on its approval and implementation and prompting its dissemination among the suppliers of the Group.
-Currently, the Supplier's Code of Ethics is available in Spanish and English, and additional versions in other languages are foreseen.
+Currently, the Supplier's Code of Ethics is available in Spanish and English.